A visual guide to modern Japanese fiction (II)

 The chief problem in the postwar period is that literary histories tend to stop identifying specific groups of writers quite early.
 In fact, comprehensive literary histories typically end with the appearance of Murakami Haruki in the 1980s, although they also dedicate sections to women writers (Kōno Taeko [1926-2015] and Tsushima Yūko [1947-2016], for example) and touch on the sort of cultural diversification represented by such writers as Kin Sekihan (Kim Sok-pom, b.
 1925), an ethnically Korean (zainichi) writer; Ōshiro Tatsuhiro (b.
 1925), the first Okinawan to win the Akutagawa Prize; and Nakagami Kenji (1946-92), of burakumin ("hamlet people") origin.
 Commonly accepted periodization does not get far beyond postmodernism in terms of style or the end of the Shōwa period (1926-89) in terms of chronology.

 The early postwar period saw the reemergence of established literary figures like Tanizaki Jun'ichirō and Kawabata Yasunari.
 These writers more or less picked up where they had left off before the war, publishing some of their most representative works in the 1950s and 1960s even though they were considered to belong to an older generation of writers.
 The Burai-ha ("Decadent") writers were a younger set of writers who had begun publishing in the 1930s and were deeply affected by Japan's defeat in World War II, adopting a nihilistic, free-agent stance toward postwar Japanese society.
-Dazai Osamu, who committed suicide in 1948, is surely the best known of this group and is still fairly widely read.
+Dazai Osamu, who committed suicide in 1948, is surely the best known of this group and is still widely read.

 Two magazines are considered most representative of the literary establishment in the immediate postwar period: Shin Nihon bungaku (New Japanese Literature, founded in 1946) and Kindai bungaku (Modern Literature, also founded in 1946).
 The former marked the rebirth of proletarian literature in the wake of postwar democratic reforms; the latter looked to such Western philosophies as Marxism and existentialism for models of literary engagement.
 Both groups were alike in their openness to the outside world and their interest in establishing Japan's place in a cosmopolitan context.
 This bifurcated cohort of writers is sometimes classified under the umbrella term the Postwar School, but often a distinction is made between a First Postwar School and a Second Postwar School, as indicated in the diagram.
 The distinction is somewhat arbitrary and based mainly on a short lag in terms of when the writers debuted, with writers born in the 1920s more likely to be placed among the "second" postwar generation and considered to have more aggressively rejected the prewar Japanese autobiographical style.

-A certain amount of arbitrariness also characterizes membership in the Third Generation of New Writers, who got their professional start around the time of the Korean War (1950-52) and may perhaps be distinguished from their "postwar generation" seniors in the way they evidenced a distrust of any ideological point of view, preferring to adopt a more narrowly personal approach to their materials.
+A certain amount of arbitrariness also characterizes membership in the Third Generation of New Writers, who got their professional start around the time of the Korean War (1950-52) and may perhaps be distinguished from their "postwar generation" seniors in the way they evinced a distrust of any ideological point of view, preferring to adopt a more narrowly personal approach to their materials.
 The Third Generation writers themselves were all old enough to have taken part in the war.

 Once we come to writers who were too young to go to war, easy categorization becomes even more difficult, and instead we find references to the decades in which authors made their debuts, beginning from around the mid-1950s (the third Shōwa decade).
 This period marks an expansion of literary activity as evidenced in a growing public interest in both serious and popular fiction and the publication of various series of collected works, paralleling the commercial success of the "one-yen books" (enbon) of the 1920s.
 Literary sensations like Ishihara Shin'ichirō (b.
 1932) arrive on the scene, and -- as in music and other aspects of popular culture -- young people start playing an active role in the production and consumption of culture. Ōe Kenzaburō, winner of the Nobel Prize for Literature in 1994, is just one prominent example of this cohort.